- Download our Moving to South Africa Guide (PDF)

 The four main banks also provide facilities to make some bill payments or cellphone airtime purchases at their ATMs, and certain machines also accept cash deposits.

 Taxes in South Africa

-91 days or more total during the year of assessment
+91 days or more in total during the year of assessment

 91 days or more in each of the preceding five years

 915 days or more in total during the preceding five years of assessment